nathandias/schoology/README.md

 ### POST http://localhost/term CREATE

-Adds a term to the autocomplete table and returns the id of the newly created row:
+Adds a term to the autocompletion table and returns the id of the newly created row:

 Request: